 - Develop respect for others’ viewpoints and appreciate alternative solutions to problems.

-- Act with integrity and honesty, and take responsibility for own actions, developing effective working practices.
+- Act with integrity and honesty, and take responsibility for their own actions, developing effective working practices.

-- Inquiring and analyzing: Students identify the problem to be solved, they analyse the need for a solution and conduct an inquiry into the nature of the problem.
+- Inquiring and analyzing: Students are presented with a design situation, from which they identify a problem to be solved.
+They analyse the need for a solution and conduct an inquiry into the nature of the problem.

 - Developing ideas: Students write a detailed specification, which drives the development of a solution.